postmanlabs/labs-docs/src/pages/docs/reports/all-workspaces-reports.md

 The **Public Workspaces** report shows information about your public workspaces:

 * **Total public workspaces** - The total number of public workspaces for your team.
 * **Most active public workspace** - A link to the most active public workspace in the past 30 days.
+Actions include:

+    * Creating, editing, deleting, and sending requests.
+    * Creating, editing, and deleting collections, APIs, environments, mocks, and monitors.

+    > This metric does not include administrative or billing-related tasks that happen outside of a workspace.

 * **Most viewed public workspace** - A link to the most viewed public workspace in the past three months.
-* **Workspace and Collection views** - The number of workspace and collection views within your public workspaces in the reporting period.
+* **Views on public entities** - The number of workspace and collection views within your public workspaces in the reporting period.
 * **Entities in public workspaces** - The number of environments, monitors, mocks, collections, and APIs in your team's public workspaces.
-* **Forks and Pull requests over time** - The number of times a collection in your public workspaces has been forked or pulled in the reporting period.
+* **Forks and Pull requests on public collections over time** - The number of times a collection in your public workspaces has been forked or pulled in the reporting period.
+This might include forks and pull requests that have since been deleted, as long as they were created in the reporting period.
-* **Watch over time** - The number of times someone has watched a collection or API in your public workspaces in the reporting period.
+* **Watch count** - The number of times someone has watched a collection or API in your public workspaces in the reporting period.
+This number includes users who watched and then unwatched an entity.
 * **Comments over time** - The number of times a person has commented on an API, collection, pull request, request, or folder in your public workspaces in the reporting period.